A Blue Ridge Parkway Inn

 In the Mountains Near Asheville

-Despite its location off the beaten path, this Blue Ridge Parkway bed and breakfast is still a short half hour drive to downtown Asheville, NC, and close to other nearby adventures.
-At the Sourwood Inn, you get to enjoy lodging in the peaceful mountains while having access to the excitement and quirkiness of a vibrant mountain city.
+Despite its location off the beaten path, this Blue Ridge Parkway bed and breakfast is still a short half hour drive to downtown Asheville, NC.
+At the Sourwood Inn, you get to enjoy fine lodging in the peaceful mountains while having easy access to the excitement and quirkiness of a vibrant mountain city.
 In fact, you can follow the Blue Ridge Parkway right into town.
 Look for the turn-off around mile marker:

 - 382 to take U.S. 70 (Tunnel Road) five miles through East Asheville right into downtown